-Mining One have not re-estimated the satellite deposits, stockpiles and tailings deposits.
-These are included as reported by Wiluna Mining Corporation in the 17 November 2021 ASX announcement3 however have been depleted as of December 2024.
-The 2024 Open Pit and Underground Mineral Resources estimated by Mining One Consultants are in addition to the satellite deposit, stockpile and tailings.
-The Mineral Resources reported in 2021 are also summarised in the following tables.
+Mining One has not re-estimated the satellite deposits, stockpiles and tailings deposits, these are included as reported by Wiluna Mining Corporation in the 17 November 2021 ASX announcement, however, they have been depleted as of 31 December 2024.
+The 2024 Open Pit and Underground Mineral Resources estimated by Mining One Consultants in addition to the satellite deposit, stockpile and tailings are summarised in the tables provided in Annexure A.